 Kitch-iti-ipi Spring

 The beautiful emerald-green spring is Michigan’s largest freshwater spring.
-Float out over the spring on the floating platform that operates by pull cable.
+Float out over the spring on the floating platform operated by a pull cable.
 View the bottom of this crystal clear spring through the open windows of the platform.

 Fayette Historic State Park